ofasgard/CalzoneBlog/blogs/reversing-myself-1.md

 For this first article in the series, I'll be revisiting the AMSI breakpoint proof of concept I showcased in [Frida vs. AMSI - Beyond Prototyping](/blogs/amsi-breakpoints).
 I wrote that PoC to showcase a technique for evading EDR, but didn't make any attempts to obfuscate the code itself.
 You can refer to the previous article to see the source code of the original tool.
 I won't be referencing or reproducing it here, as the point is to infer what the DLL does **without** access to the original source code.

-This should be very easy to reverse engineer, so I consider this a bit of a warmup!
+This should be very easy to reverse engineer, so let's consider this a bit of a warmup!

 ## Initial Analysis